-There are no prior period adjustments or changes in Accounting Policies. applicable to the Chief Constable in 2015-2016.
+There are no prior period adjustments or changes in Accounting Policies, applicable to the Chief Constable in 2015-2016.
 The main changes are within the presentation of the CIES and a new note the Expenditure Funding analysis.

-In applying accounting policies, the Chief Constable has had to make certain judgements about complex transactions or those involving uncertainty about future events.
+In applying accounting policies, the Chief Constable has had to make certain judgements about complex transactions those involving or uncertainty about future events.
 There are no critical judgements made in the Statement of Accounts.

 The largest area of estimation included within the accounts is in staff related costs.
-Accruals for overtime, bonuses, early retirement costs and other one off payments checked have been retrospectively and found to be reasonable.
+Accruals for overtime, bonuses, early retirement costs and other one off payments have been checked retrospectively and found to be reasonable.